GRAYTTY/loan-policy-risk-analytics/README.md

 └── .gitignore
 ```

+## Data

+This project uses a LendingClub loan dataset provided for academic coursework.

-The original LendingClub dataset is not redistributed in this repository.
+The original dataset is not redistributed in this repository due to data access
+and redistribution considerations.

+The repository focuses on the analytical workflow, methodology, and results.

 ---